 (2) A warrant of commitment must not be issued unless at least 7 days have elapsed since an offender was served with an order to attend for work and development.

-(3) A warrant of commitment is to commit the offender to be imprisoned for a period specified (in days) in the warrant that is the shorter of —
+(3) A warrant of commitment is to commit the offender to be imprisoned for a period (in days) specified in the warrant that is the shorter of —

-(a) the period of imprisonment determined by dividing the amount owed by $150 and rounding the result up to the nearest whole number of days; and
+(a) the period of imprisonment determined by dividing the amount owed by the amount prescribed and rounding the result down to the nearest whole number of days; and

-(b) the maximum term of imprisonment (if any) to which the offender could have been sentenced for the offence concerned.
+(b) the maximum term of imprisonment (if any) to which the offender could have been sentenced for the offence concerned,

-(4) Regulations may amend subsection (3)(a) by substituting another amount for the amount of $50.
+and that in any event is not less than one day.

+(4) If, when the Fines Legislation Amendment Act 2008 section 12(1) (the “amending provision”) comes into operation, a warrant of commitment is in force but the offender has not commenced to serve the period of imprisonment specified in it, the warrant has effect as if —

+(a) the amending provision; and

+(b) the regulations made for the purposes of subsection (3)(a) as enacted by the amending provision,

+had come into operation before the warrant was issued.

 (5) The period for which an offender is to be imprisoned under a warrant of commitment ends when the offender’s liability to pay the amount in respect of which the warrant is issued has been discharged by —

 (a) the offender serving the whole of the period of imprisonment specified in the warrant;